Jerry Blevins

 Jerry Richard Blevins (born September 6, 1983), nicknamed Gordo (Spanish for "fat"), is an American former professional baseball pitcher.
 Blevins was drafted by the Chicago Cubs in the 17th round of the 2004 Major League Baseball draft, and made his major league debut in 2007.
-He played in Major League Baseball (MLB) for the Oakland Athletics, Washington Nationals, New York Mets and Atlanta Braves.
-He is currently an analyst for SNY.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Washington Nationals, New York Mets, and Atlanta Braves.
+He currently serves as a studio analyst for the Mets' pregame and postgame shows on SNY, where he sometimes does color commentary for the network.

 Early life

 Blevins was born in Tennessee, but moved to Ohio at four years old after his parents divorced.
 Although his biological father was not present in his life, he came to regard his stepfather, who came into his life when he was a freshman in high school, as a father.
 Blevins played baseball, basketball, and football and was in the marching band at Arcadia High School in Arcadia, Ohio.
 He became a fan of the Oakland Athletics during the 1990 World Series, and his favorite baseball players included Jose Canseco and Rickey Henderson, though he idolized Ken Griffey Jr.

 Before graduating in 2001 with fewer than 50 other students, Blevins was only recruited to play college baseball by a local Division III school.
 Blevins chose instead to attend the University of Dayton on an academic scholarship.
 As a freshman, he attended an open tryout for the Dayton Flyers baseball team and earned a spot on the roster.
 He was teammates at Dayton with future Washington Nationals teammate Craig Stammen.
 Blevins struck out 70 batters in 73.2 innings as a junior at Dayton.